 - "Still Not Ginger" takes a moment to stop singing about fish fingers and custard to moan,

-- Continuity Nod: The songs "Type 40" and "Gallifreyan History 101" in particular.
+- Continuity Nod: The songs "Type 40" and "Gallifreyan History 101" in particular are about continunity, given the "history" thing.

 - Crazy Jealous Guy: "Mr. Pond" is Rory complaining that The Doctor is stealing Amy from him, put to music.